cquinayas/Deploy-Deep-Learning-API-on-Azure/README.md

-# Deep Learning API using Flask
+# Deep Learning API using Flask and Transfer Learning

-### Implementation of a convolutional neural network using Keras-Tensorflow, data augmentation and transfer learning (VGG16 neural network), development of an API in Flask and deployment on Heroku Cloud.
+### Implementation of a convolutional neural network using Keras-Tensorflow, data augmentation and transfer learning (VGG16 neural network), development of an API in Flask and deployment on Azure App Service.
 The neural network allows to classify if there is a brain tumor in magnetic resonance images

 # What is transfer learning?
 ### Transfer learning is a machine-learning method where the application of knowledge obtained from a model used in one task can be reused as a foundation point for another task.